 5 Parts Of A Cover Letter (A.K.A.
 How To Write A Good One!)

 Every resume should be accompanied by the five parts of a cover letter.
-(Psst!
-Did you know we review cover letters?
-We also give you the tools you need to write on that WOWS employers.
-Find out how) In this article, I am going to demonstrate the mechanics of a well written cover letter.
+In this article, I am going to demonstrate the mechanics of a well written cover letter.
 I hope this provides some knowledge about the parts of a cover letter, and enables you to generate interest from a hiring manager.

 1. The Salutation (The Hello)Get a name, any name.
 By hook or by crook try to get a name.
 Sometimes you can't - then try To whom it may concern or Dear hiring manager.
 Dear Hiring Manager: